kismetwireless/kismet-web-docs/content/en/docs/readme/kismetdb/kismetdb_device_json.md

 {{</argumentshort>}}

 {{<argumentshort o out filename>}}
-Path to the pcap or pcapng file that will be written
+Path to the JSON file that will be written
 {{</argumentshort>}}

 {{<argumentshort s skip-clean>}}
-By default, `kismetdb_strip_packets` runs a SQL Vacuum command to optimize the database and clean up any journal files.
+By default, `kismetdb_dump_devices` runs a SQL Vacuum command to optimize the database and clean up any journal files.
 Skipping this process will save time on larger captures.
 {{</argumentshort>}}

 {{<argument json>}}